hvpham-yorku/project-group_19/doc/sprint0/PB.md

 21) See Other People’s Ratings/Reviews for Different Spots
     - User Story: As a York University sudent, I want to view other people’s ratings and reviews for different spots so that I can make informed decisions.

+**NOTE: For sprint 1 and sprint 2, we aim to implement user stories 1 - 17.
+Implementing user stories 18 - 21 is infeasible given the time frame.